Routing

 Basic Routing Structure

-function returns a list of routes that define how your application handles incoming requests:
+The getWebRoute function returns a list of routes that define how your application handles incoming requests:

 Route Features